samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 We previously learned how to plot function to generate shapes provided we have the equation for it.
 In this tutorial, we are going to learn to create our own functions to draw shapes and patterns.

-It is reccomnded that you read [Introduction To Texture Mapping](https://squircleart.github.io/shading/introduction-to-texture-mapping.html) , [Value Remapping](https://squircleart.github.io/math/value-remapping.html) and  [Introduction To Functions Plotting](https://squircleart.github.io/shading/introduction-to-functions-plotting.html) first because this post highly depend on it.
+It is recommend that you read [Introduction To Texture Mapping](https://squircleart.github.io/shading/introduction-to-texture-mapping.html) , [Value Remapping](https://squircleart.github.io/math/value-remapping.html) and  [Introduction To Functions Plotting](https://squircleart.github.io/shading/introduction-to-functions-plotting.html) first because this post highly depend on it.

 ## Generating Heart Function

 ![Heart](/images/introduction-to-mathematical-drawing/heart.svg)

-A heart is a famouse curve and it makes a perfect example for us because it has sharp corners, round edges and pinches.
-There is multiple ways to do this and usually you have two approaches to solve this problem:
+A heart is a famous curve and it makes a perfect example for us because it has sharp corners, round edges and pinches.
+There are multiple ways to do this and usually you have two approaches to solve this problem:

 1. Combine multiple simple known functions.
-For instance, one might notice that the top half of the heart is two circles and the lower half is a triangle with some slight defomation, since we know the equations of circles and triangles, we could compute every one separatly and then combine them.
+For instance, one might notice that the top half of the heart is two circles and the lower half is a triangle with some slight deformation, since we know the equations of circles and triangles, we could compute every one separatly and then combine them.
 This is the easier approach and it is not the most efficient so we are not going to use it.
 2. Find the closest known shape to you and iteratively deform it till you get the desired shape.
 For instance, the heart is kinda round, so I choose the closest shape I know, for me it is a circle, I then notice that the top middle of the heart is indented inward so I somehow deform the circle in order to get the indentation and so on.
 This is the most efficient method but also the hardest.
 Artists may love this method because it is just about creative thinking.

 So lets start making the heart using the second approach !